-To me, September is the perfect time for a teaching preschoolers about apples!
+To me, September is the perfect time for a a preschool apple theme!
 The new school year signals that fall’s on its way, bringing with it thoughts of apples and pumpkins.
-My preschoolers and I had an absolute blast with this apple pie sensory play, which is perfect for an apple theme.
+My preschoolers and I had an absolute blast with this apple sensory play, which is perfect for an apple theme.

 Materials We Used